papatangosierra/serifu/README.md

     - Beer: 200 Yen
     ===

-Note that without the `===` tokens, the `Menu:` would be interpreted as a line with a source called `Menu` but with no content, and two lines beneath it would be interpreted as new panels, since they both begin with `-`.
-Placing all this text between `===` marks ensures that it's included verbatim in the `Sign` line.
+Note that without the `===` tokens, the `Menu:` would be interpreted as a line with a Source called `Menu` but with no Content, while two lines beneath it would be interpreted as new panels, since they both begin with `-`.
+Placing all this text between `===` marks ensures that all four lines are understood as as the Content for the `Sign` Line.

 Any text between `===` tokens is interpreted verbatim, so the `*`, `_`, and `**` tokens for indicating boldface and italics do not apply there.